Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 In response, the other Voidrippers rocketed up to altitude and switched to missiles.
 They were courteous enough to warn everyone over the radio, though being honest, nobody was too keen on closing with the tank-thing anyway.
 Especially not when those flickering shadows hinted at something equally nasty just waiting to slice them sideways in the ass if they tried.

 Taro had a dark thought, suddenly.
-“Disruptor nets!
-We need nets on the ground!”
+"Disruptor nets!
+We need nets on the ground!"

-He’d barely got that order out when FIC joined him to yet another radio net. *“First Fang, this is IRISH.
-I’ve still got vitals on that pilot, gonna have a lash at rescuin’ him.”*
+He’d barely got that order out when FIC joined him to yet another radio net. *"First Fang, this is IRISH.
+I’ve still got vitals on that pilot, gonna have a lash at rescuin’ him."*

-“I’ve got a walking barn and some invisible crawlies to worry about here.
-They bite.”
+"I’ve got a walking barn and some invisible crawlies to worry about here.
+They bite."

-*“Rog.”*
+*"Rog."*

 What was going on with the HEAT today?
 They were usually so optimistic and fierce…